 Explanation:

-In this example, we have taken a multimap::emplace function that is used to insert key-value pairs directly into the container.
-Since a multimap enables duplicate keys, multiple values can be connected with the same key, such as "Nikita" being connected to both "Accounting" and "Engineering".
-After that, the elements are stored in sorted order of keys, and the program shows all entries after each insertion.
+In this instance, we are demonstrating the functionality of the multimap::emplace method, which serves to add key-value pairs directly into the container.
+Given that a multimap supports duplicate keys, it allows for associating multiple values with a single key.
+For instance, "Nikita" could be linked to both "Accounting" and "Engineering".
+Subsequently, the items are arranged in ascending order of keys, and the application displays all entries following each insertion.

 C++ Example to Show Different Ways to Use the multimap::emplace in C++